ngtff/M3UA/README.md

 Dependends on LK-SCTP

-A Simple SS7 M3UA Protocol Stack Providing below Features
+SS7 M3UA Protocol Stack Providing below Features

 Supports all the functionality specified in RFC 4666

-Supports Only ASP mode of communication

-Multiple ASP in single AS
+Supports Multiple ASP in single AS

-Single ASP serving multiple AS
+Supports Single ASP serving multiple AS

-easily handles 500 messages per second.
+Handles 3000+ messages per second.

 For commercial use, license key is required.
 please contact ngtff@hotmail.com